micro-way/yolo_ObbSeg/README.md

 The rotation-based approach works better, and the specific indicators are as follows: used yolov8n-seg and my yolov8n-obb_seg
-On a self-owned dataset of 3474 wheat ear instances, train:val:test=6:2:2
+On a self-owned dataset of 3474 wheat ear instances, train:val:test=6:2:2 Please update the pip to the latest and install it with the following command: pip install -e .
 ![image](result_table.png)
 <div align="center">
   <p>